adamiantorno/adamiantorno/README.md

 - 👋 Hi, I’m @adamiantorno
 - 👀 I’m interested in learning new technologies in software, mechaninca, and electrical engineering
 - 🌱 I’m currently most fluent Python and Javscript.
 With experience with the Djano, React, and ROS framework.
-- 📫 How to reach me: aiatorn@uwaterloo.ca
+- 📫 How to reach me: aiantorno@uwaterloo.ca

 <!---
 adamiantorno/adamiantorno is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.